Sue: Is there anything I should know about this one?

 Me: Swedish waterboarding.

-Sue: They should have made it pay-per-view.
-They missed a trick there.
+Sue: They should have made it pay-to-view.

-Leela’s casket is plunged into a hidden chamber.
+Leela’s casket plunges into a hidden chamber.

 The Doctor and the Collector go head-to-head.